Upset frustrated mature man reading document sit at home table

-For most people, filing for a Chapter 7 Bankruptcy may be the most difficult decision they ever have to make.
-At the end of that process, the bankruptcy court's discharge should mean an end to the debt that caused the bankruptcy.
-But many credit card companies, collectors, and credit reporting agencies refuse to correctly reflect either the bankruptcy filing or the final discharge order.
-Instead of reporting accounts with a Zero balance and a discharged status, they continue to report the balance due along with charged off status.
-This kind of false payment history denies consumers the fresh start promised by the bankruptcy code and leaves the credit report looking like repayment is still due.
+For most people, filing for a Chapter 7 bankruptcy may be the most difficult decision they ever have to make.
+At the end of that process, the bankruptcy court’s discharge should mean an end to the debt that caused the bankruptcy.
+However, many credit card companies, collectors, and credit reporting agencies refuse to correctly reflect either the bankruptcy filing or the final discharge order.
+Instead of reporting accounts with a zero balance and a discharged status, they continue to report the balance due along with the charged-off status.
+This kind of false payment history not only denies consumers the fresh start promised by the bankruptcy code but also results in inaccuracies on their credit reports regarding discharged debts, leaving it looking like repayment is still due.

 Get the Fresh Start that You Were Promised

-If you need discharged accounts from your bankruptcy removed from your credit reports and contact us now for a free consultation or call (248) 208-8864.
+If you need discharged accounts from your bankruptcy removed from your credit reports, contact us now for a free consultation.

 Your Attorney’s Fees Paid by Your Creditors and the Credit Bureaus